-Call your local animal control agency and keep people and pets inside.
+Call your local animal services agency and keep people and pets inside.

 Woodchuck Circling and Falling Over

 Call your local animal services for assistance.
 The woodchuck may be rabid, but it's more likely to be a brain parasite called roundworm, which causes symptoms that look exactly like rabies.
-Either way, animal control can assess and handle the situation.
+Either way, animal services can assess and handle the situation.
 Keep children and pets away from the animal.

 Woodchuck Under Shed/Deck

 Many people let them stay because their burrows don't tend to undermine foundations or damage sheds/decks.
 In spring and summer, it's most likely a mother nursing her young.
 After the young are old enough to leave the den, you can try to evict the family by putting some Critter Ridder granules (hot-pepper based repellent, available at most garden stores) urine-soaked kitty litter or sweaty, smelly gym shirts or socks into the woodchuck burrow, which may cause them to leave.
 Once the animals are gone, decks or sheds can be protected using an L-shaped design (see humanesociety.org/woodchucks), but it's critical to make sure no animals are trapped or babies left behind to starve.

 Woodchuck Eating Garden

 You can exclude woodchucks from your garden by putting up a simple mesh fence (humanesociety.org/woodchucks).
 What's needed is a roll of 4-foot-high green garden mesh or chicken wire and some stakes.
 Once the job is done, it won't matter how many woodchucks are in the neighborhood because they won't be getting into your garden!
 Here are two tips for making a successful fence: